GreenhouseCI/blog.greenhouseci.com/_posts/2015-02-20-goodbye-testflight-hello-itunes-connect.md

 How to setup publishing
 -----------------------

 Unfortunately, Apple does not provide an API for iTunes Connect as TestFlight did.
-Greenhouse enables publishing to TestFlight via the Application Loader application.
-This means that we need your Apple ID and password do perform the publishing on your behalf.
+Greenhouse enables publishing to iTunes Connect via the Application Loader application.
+This means that we need your Apple ID and password to perform the publishing on your behalf.

 First, log in to <a href="https://itunesconnect.apple.com/WebObjects/iTunesConnect.woa">iTunes Connect</a>